chrisclary20/TypeTweaker/README.md

 ## Getting Started

--- To play the game, simply open the TypeTweaker web page in your browser and click the "Start" button.
+--To play the game, simply open the TypeTweaker web page in your browser and click the "Start" button.
 The game will display a random phrase, and you will have to type it as quickly and accurately as possible.
-Once you have completed the phrase, the game will display your score and allow you to play again. --
+Once you have completed the phrase, the game will display your score and allow you to play again.--

 ## Features